xrootms/xrootms/README.md

 ---

 ## About Me

-- Passionate about **Cloud Computing, Automation, and Infrastructure as Code (IaC)**
+🌩️ Passionate **Cloud & DevOps Engineer** focused on **Cloud Computing, Automation, and Infrastructure as Code (IaC)**.
-- Experienced in **AWS, Kubernetes, Terraform, Ansible, Jenkins, Docker**
+🚀 Skilled in **AWS, Kubernetes, Terraform, Ansible, Jenkins, and Docker** for building modern cloud-native solutions.
-- Goal: To build **scalable, secure, and cost-optimized cloud solutions**
+🔒 Strong believer in designing **scalable, secure, and cost-optimized** architectures.
-- I share my projects & learnings on GitHub and LinkedIn
+📚 Continuously learning & sharing my journey through **projects, blogs, and open-source contributions**.
+🤝 Actively engaging on **GitHub & LinkedIn** to collaborate and grow with the tech community.

 ---